Table of Contents

 PA BAC Limit

 Whether or not you understand the legal process in Pennsylvania, you may not understand the changes in DUI law that occurred in September of 2003.
-Act 24 lowered the legal limit for DUI from the previous BAC of 0.10 to 0.08.
+Act 24 lowered the legal BAC limit for DUI from 0.10 to 0.08.
 The governor signed into law a piece of legislation that created a tier when it comes to penalties and enforcement of DUI convictions.

 The tiers are determined by BAC and prior convictions.
 There are also more provisions of treatment especially for first-time offenders, thereby changing the focus from strictly punishment.
 This law increased the penalties for first-time offenders.
 The levels are as follows: